dnsflnv/rune/README.md

 ## Roadmap

-- Search for runestones by name, location, or other attributes
 - Add photo to visited runestone (forced Creative Commons license)
 - Add collections of runestones, like a "Jarlabanke runestones", "Varganian runestones", "Estrid runestones"
 - Add some gamification